-Vyvanse Withdrawal and Treatment Methods
+Vyvanse Withdrawal Symptoms & Treatment

 Vyvanse is the brand name for an amphetamine called Lisdexamfetamine, a stimulant drug.
 It may be used to treat ADHD, obesity, or narcolepsy.
 Outside of medical environments, it can also be sold as a street drug.